dfkt/livestreamer-launcher/README.md

 A Windows CLI launcher for https://github.com/chrippa/livestreamer

-Put all files in your Livestreamer directory, and run `livestreamer.cmd` to launch a stream selector.
+Put all files in your Livestreamer directory, edit the configs to point to your video player of choice, handle logins/oauth, etc.

-Edit the configs to point to your video player of choice, handle logins/oauth, etc.
+Run `livestreamer.cmd` to launch a selector with your predefined streams.

-The `ls-[site].bat` scripts (without stream name in the file name) require URL input.
+Run `livestreamer-url-input.cmd` to launch a selector that requires manual URL input.

 Livestreamer can't handle an already open MPC-HC video player, so `player-kill.cmd` runs a taskkill on it before starting a stream.
 (No idea if Livestreamer handles other video players better - you have to try if you can run streams without a taskkill.)